-For Windows 8.1: Press the Windows key 3 to switch between the current workspace and the Start screen.
+- Windows 8.1: Press the Windows key 2 to switch between the current workspace and the Start screen. - Windows 7 and Windows 10: Press the Windows key 2 to open the Start menu.

 For information about using the Windows key with other keys, refer to the help information system of the Windows operating system.